icub-tech-iit/documentation/docs/upgrade_kits/realsense_holder/support.md

 -<center> ![imagine view](img/3.PNG) </center>

 - Third step, fix the chosen RealSense model to the holder usign the screws V3-8--_-_U5933_C.
-At this point is possible to plug the USB Type-C cable and use the cable ties to fix it around the head.
+At this point is possible to plug the USB Type-C cable cod.
+15365 and use the cable ties cod.
+531 to fix it around the head.

 -<center> ![imagine view](img/4.PNG) </center>
 -<center> ![imagine view](img/5.PNG) </center>